speed47/spectre-meltdown-checker/FAQ.md

 Hardware vulnerability:
 - Can be fixed?
 No, only mitigated (or buy new hardware!)
 - How to ~~fix~~ mitigate?
-In the worst case scenario, 5 "layers" need to be updated: the microcode/firmware, the host OS kernel, the hypervisor, the VM OS kernel, and possibly all the software running on the VM.
+In the worst case scenario, 5 "layers" need to be updated: the microcode/firmware, the host OS kernel, the hypervisor, the VM OS kernel, and possibly all the software running on the machine.
+Sometimes only a subset of those layers need to be updated.
+In yet other cases, there can be several possible mitigations for the same vulnerability, implying different layers.
+Yes, it can get horribly complicated.

-A more detailed video explanation is available here: https://youtu.be/2gB9U1EcCss?t=85
+A more detailed video explanation is available here: https://youtu.be/2gB9U1EcCss?t=425

 ## What do "affected", "vulnerable" and "mitigated" mean exactly?